macosui/macos_ui/CONTRIBUTING.md

 As mentioned above, all pull requests should target `dev`.

 #### Pre-launch script
-Before opening your pull request, run the `pr_prelaunch_tasks.sh` script to ensure that your changes meet the following requirements:
+Before opening your pull request, please ensure that the following following requirements are met:
 * All code is properly formatted
 * There are no Dart analysis warnings
 * All tests pass

-If the format step of the script results in changes, the script will make those change, commit them, and prompt you to push the commit.

-If the `dart fix` step results in changes, the script will make those changes, commit them, and prompt you to push the commit.

 Pull requests should **always** be merged via GitHub and not via command-line.